Russian shelling killed two people in Ukraine over the past day

 Two more people were injured in the Kupiansk District, which is constantly under Russian attack.

 A massive fire illuminates the night sky with bright orange and red flames and thick smoke billowing above residential buildings silhouetted in the foreground.
 Emergency vehicle headlights are visible on the street below, with power lines and utility poles creating stark silhouettes against the intense glow, and the image bears Ukraine's National Police logo.
-Houses are burning after a Russian strike on the Chernihiv region
+Houses are burning after a Russian strike on the Chernihiv Oblast

-On September 24, Russian shelling killed eight people in Ukraine.
+On 24 September, Russian shelling killed eight people in Ukraine.

 Share: